 In particular, this policy requires staff to ensure that the Data Protection Officer and/or the GDPR Support Team be consulted before any significant new data processing activity is initiated to ensure that relevant compliance steps are addressed.

-To ensure the implementation of this policy AMUK has designated Hazel Lightowler as the Data Protection Officer.
+Data Protection Officer - To ensure the implementation of this policy Advanced Maintenance UK Ltd has designated Hazel Lightowler as the Data Protection Officer.
 All enquiries relating to the holding of personal data should be referred to her in the first instance.

-In most cases where AMUK processes sensitive personal data they will require the data subject's explicit consent to do this unless exceptional circumstances apply or we are required to do this by law (e.g. to comply with legal obligations to ensure health and safety at work).
+Sensitive Personal Data - In most cases where Advanced Maintenance UK Ltd processes sensitive personal data, they will require the data subject's explicit consent to do this unless exceptional circumstances apply or we are required to do this by law (e.g. to comply with legal obligations to ensure health and safety at work).